silvanadrian/silvanadrian/README.md

 ### Silvan Adrian

 - 🔭 I’m currently working at Panter as a Software Engineer
-- 🌱 I’m currently learning Flutter, alda, AWS
+- 🌱 I’m currently learning alda, AWS
 - 🤔 I’m looking for help with anything that I'm learning at the moment
 - 💬 Ask me about Web-Dev, SEO, Wordpress, Java, Javscript, RoR, Python
 - 📫 How to reach me: hallo@silvanadrian.ch